How employers can help prevent burnout

 If the employee is left alone in their tasks, with their worries, and even their accomplishments, they lose contact with their manager.
 Even a very motivated employee can realize over time that no one is paying attention to what they are doing and feel the lack of support.
 Why would they then do their best?
 The employee loses interest in their work and ends up doing the bare minimum.

 Constant discussions and communication with the manager make the employee feel that they are supported.
-Employees who feel they have the support of their manager are 70% less likely to be a victim of burnout.
+Employees who feel they have the support of their manager are 70% less likely to be a victims of burnout.

 5. Unreasonable time pressure